Which One Is Right For You?

 As a web design company, we realise that creative and technical ‘experts’ are often guilty of using a language that is baffling for the average layperson.
-Whether debating the merits of bitmap vs vector for a brand identity or developing a corporate website, it is important that the client is fully on board.
+Whether debating the merits of bitmap vs vector for a brand identity or developing a corporate responsive website or mobile app, it is important that the client is fully on board.
 This ensures that they can effectively value-add at the necessary phases of the design process.

 The initial terminology used in logo design can sometimes confuse a client.